lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 # Introduction

-This tutorial will show you the basics of what is needed to include and use OpenCV into an application.
-We will be working from the sample application that has already been created.
-The sample is designed to be a minimal application that demonstrates how to use OpenCV functions to read image data and then display image data.
-This tutorial will take a look at the OpenCV portions of the code and explain what is happening.
+This tutorial will show the basics of what is needed to include and use OpenCV in an application.
+We will be walking through the sample application that has already been created.
+The sample is designed to be a minimal application that demonstrates how to use OpenCV functions to read image data and then display the image data.
+This tutorial will walkthrough the OpenCV portions of the code and explain what it does.
 Then we will build and run the tutorial so we can see it in action.
-In later tutorials, we will be adding the processing of the input image to this basic framework.
+In later tutorials, we will be adding processing of the input image to this basic framework.

 # The Basic OpenCV Application, Input and Output